Steve A. Maxwell, PhD

 Research Interests

-- My current research is concerned with mechanisms of drug resistance in DLBCL.
-We have developed a novel anti-cancer agent (RTI-79) that reverses drug-resistance in a variety of cancers to multiple types of chemotherapies.
-I discovered a mechanism of action for reversing chemoresistance that involves oxidative stress through the dual action of generating ROS and downregulating antioxidant Nrf-2 pathway.
+- Dr. Maxwell's current research focuses on mechanisms of drug resistance in DLBCL.
+His team has developed a novel anti-cancer agent (RTI-79) that reverses drug-resistance in various cancers to multiple types of chemotherapies.
+He discovered a mechanism of action for reversing chemoresistance that involves oxidative stress through the dual action of generating ROS and downregulating the antioxidant Nrf-2 pathway.
 RTI-79 is not toxic to normal cells due to their intact Nrf-2 antioxidant response.
-I am focused on determining why Nrf-2 is downregulated in resistant cancer cells but not normal cells.
-We currently are conducting Phase I clinical trials on pet dogs that have lymphoma.
-We have treated 40 dogs (owner consent) and have extended the survival by 50-100% after two years.
-The average survival of dogs with lymphoma treated with chemotherapy is about 9 months; after co-administration of RTI with chemotherapy, the survival of dogs is increased to 13-24 months.
-After completion of the canine clinical trial in the next few months, we anticipate attracting pharmaceutical investment to progress to human Phase I clinical trials.
+Dr. Maxwell is focused on determining why Nrf-2 is downregulated in resistant cancer cells but not normal cells.
+His team is currently conducting Phase I clinical trials on pet dogs with lymphoma.
+They have treated 40 dogs (with owner consent) and have extended survival by 50-100% after two years.
+The average survival of dogs with lymphoma treated with chemotherapy is about 9 months; after co-administration of RTI with chemotherapy, survival increases to 13-24 months.
+After completion of the canine clinical trial, they anticipate attracting pharmaceutical investment to progress to human Phase I clinical trials.

 Teaching Interests

-- I have been actively involved in the medical teaching mission of the TAMU College of Medicine for over 25 years.
-I am currently course co-director for Foundations of Medicine II (FOM II) and Medical Student Grand Rounds (MSGR), teach lectures in FOM II and Introduction to Disease courses, serve as a voting member of the Pre-Clerkship and Curriculum Committees, and interview applicants for the Admission Committee.
-I have been actively involved with innovations of medical education through the development of the MSGR course and implementation of the first Team-Based Learning (TBL) sessions at the Bryan COM campus in the FOM II course.
-I was also involved in the Texas A&M Engineering Medicine (EnMed) curriculum development task force and organized the EnMed biochemistry/genetics curriculum and developed 5 new TBLs.
-I have organized basic science mentoring of medical students in the development of their research presentations in MSGR.
-I have presented poster and oral presentations about the innovative MSGR approach at the Association of Biochemistry Educators, which is a consortium of biochemistry/genetics educators from 100 medical schools, the Texas Educator’s Academies Collaborative for Health Professions (TEACH-S) hosted by Baylor College of Medicine, and the International Association of Medical Science Educators (IAMSE).
-The MSGR course was recently published in Academic Medicine journal as an innovative curriculum involving mentoring of first year medical students by basic science faculty.
-I have collaborated with Dr. Gloria Conover, Director of Medical Student Research, in developing an MSGR-like selective for M3 students (MEID 820).
-In this innovative course, students choose a patient case they encountered during their clerkships and develop a mechanistic case report that integrates the basic science into the clinical aspects of the patient, and propose novel hypotheses/treatments that they find by researching of the primary basic science/clinical science literature.
+- Dr. Maxwell has been actively involved in the medical teaching mission of the Texas A&M University Naresh K. Vashisht College of Medicine for over 25 years.
+He is currently course co-director for Foundations of Medicine II (FOM II) and Medical Student Grand Rounds (MSGR), teaches lectures in FOM II and Introduction to Disease courses, serves as a voting member of the Pre-Clerkship and Curriculum Committees, and interviews applicants for the Admission Committee.
+Dr. Maxwell has been actively involved with innovations in medical education through the development of the MSGR course and implementation of the first Team-Based Learning (TBL) sessions at the Bryan campus in the FOM II course.
+He was also involved in the Texas A&M Engineering Medicine (EnMed) curriculum development task force, organizing the EnMed biochemistry/genetics curriculum and developing five new TBLs.
+Dr. Maxwell has organized basic science mentoring of medical students in the development of their research presentations in MSGR.
+He has presented poster and oral presentations about the innovative MSGR approach at the Association of Biochemistry Educators (a consortium of biochemistry/genetics educators from 100 medical schools), the Texas Educator's Academies Collaborative for Health Professions (TEACH-S) hosted by Baylor College of Medicine, and the International Association of Medical Science Educators (IAMSE).
+The MSGR course was recently published in Academic Medicine journal as an innovative curriculum involving mentoring of first-year medical students by basic science faculty.
+Dr. Maxwell has collaborated with Dr. Gloria Conover, Director of Medical Student Research, in developing an MSGR-like selective for M3 students (MEID 820).
+In this innovative course, students choose a patient case they encountered during their clerkships and develop a mechanistic case report that integrates basic science into clinical aspects of the patient, proposing novel hypotheses/treatments through research of primary literature.
 A capstone is the publication of their mechanistic case report in a peer-reviewed journal.
-We were awarded a TAMU Presidential Transformational Teaching Grant to determine outcomes for the MEID 820 innovative experience, which we anticipate will generate future publications.
-I am also the chair of the innovative grants program administered by the Academy of Distinguished Medical Educators.
-My future direction is to continue pursuing innovative methods of integrating basic and clinical sciences in a meaningful manner.
+They were awarded a TAMU Presidential Transformational Teaching Grant to determine outcomes for the MEID 820 innovative experience.
+Dr. Maxwell also chairs the innovative grants program administered by the Academy of Distinguished Medical Educators.
+His future direction is to continue pursuing innovative methods of integrating basic and clinical sciences in a meaningful manner.